All You Need To Know About Composting & How To Make Yours

 condensation forming on the inner surfaces of the bottle might be seen.

-This occurs because water vapor, released from the decomposing organic materials,
+This occurs because water vapour, released from the decomposing organic materials,

 condenses when it comes into contact with the cooler surface of the container.